The Hong Kong Polytechnic University

 - Career training workshops that help you identify career interests and priorities, prepare for the real-life working environment, and advance your employability skills

-- One-to-one career advising sessions that walk you through your career doubts and optimise your career development
+- One-to-one career advising and mock interview sessions that walk you through your career doubts and optimise your career development

 - Online career resources that help you keep abreast of trends and updates in the employment market